biopython/biopython.github.io/wiki/PhyloXML.md

 -   [elementtree](http://effbot.org/zone/element-index.htm)
     (or cElementTree)

-The Bio.[TreeIO](TreeIO "wikilink").PhyloXMLIO module attempts to import each of these compatible ElementTree implementations until it succeeds.
+The PhyloXMLIO sub-module attempts to import each of these compatible ElementTree implementations until it succeeds.
 The given XML file handle is then parsed incrementally to instantiate an object hierarchy containing the relevant phylogenetic information.

 To draw trees (optional), you'll also need these packages: